 In the United States, over 21 million adults live with a substance use disorder.
 And, unfortunately, the situation isn’t getting any better; overdose deaths are at a peak high, with 72,000 in 2017.
-For those who wish to move forward and overcome addiction, detox is an essential step in the process.
+For those who wish to move forward and overcome addiction, Drug Detox Services is an essential step in the process.

 What Is Detox?